 Idli, a healthy, gut-friendly South Indian food

-Idlis are delicious, moon-like rice and lentil cakes from South India.
-Probiotic and extremely healthy, they make a great breakfast or snack food.
+Idli, a popular south Indian food, is a delicious, moon-like rice and lentil cake.
+Probiotic and extremely healthy, it makes the perfect breakfast or snack food.

 Servings: 12 servings (about 48 to 50 idlis)

 - 1 cup black gram lentils (udad dal)

 - 1 cup brown rice (white rice is fine too)

 Place the black gram lentils in a bowl with the flattened rice and fenugreek seeds and cover by at least two inches of water.
 Set aside to soak at least six hours or overnight.

 Mix the parboiled rice and brown rice in another bowl and cover them with at least two inches of water.
 Set aside, again for at least six hours or overnight.